bruno-lang/alma/README.md

 			mismatch at position

-Patterns are mostly a performance optimisations as almost all could similarly be modeled using combinations of other instructions.
+Patterns are mostly a performance optimisations as almost all could similarly be modelled using combinations of other instructions.

 Different parsers might support different sets of named patterns so they should be used with caution.
-For the same reason RegExes should not be included as different platforms have different support and interpretation of regular expressions.
+For the same reason RegExes should not be included as different platforms have different support and interpretation of regular expressions what would undermine the interoperability of the parser/grammars.

 ##### 9 Decision

-##### 10 Lookahead
+##### 10 Look-ahead

 ## Syntactic Sugar